Gangaikonda Cholapuram: Royal Palace

-The royal palace also was built of burnt brick.
-The ceilings were covered with flat tiles of small size, laid in a number of courses, in fine lime mortar.
-The pillars were probably made of polished wood, supported on granite bases; a few pillar bases have survived to this day.
-Iron nails and clamps have been recovered from this palace site.
-There is a tunnel that links the palace and the temple inner 1st prakaara (north).
+The royal palace was also constructed of burnt bricks.
+Its ceilings were laid with courses of small, flat tiles set in fine lime mortar.
+The pillars were likely made of polished wood supported by granite bases, a few of which survive at the site.
+Excavations at the palace site have recovered Iron nails and clamps.
+A subterranean passage links the palace to the northern portion of the temple's inner first prakaara (enclosure wall).

 Side View of Gangaikonda Cholapuram Temple.

-In the reign of Virarajendra Chola, Rajendra's third son, the palace at Gangaikondacholapuram is referred to as Chola-Keralan Thirumaligai (Chola Keralan palace) evidently after one of the titles of Rajendra I. The same inscription mentions a few parts of the palace as adibhumi (the ground floor), Kilaisopana (the eastern portico), and a seat named Mavali vanadhirajan.
-Evidently the palace was multistoried.
-In an inscription dated in the 49th year of Kulothunga I (1119 CE) reference is made to Gangaikondacholamaligai at this place.
-It is likely that there were more than one royals building each having their own name.
+In inscriptions from the reign of Virarajendra Chola, Rajendra's third son, the palace at Gangaikonda Cholapuram is referred to as Chola-Keralan Thirumaligai (Chola Keralan palace), evidently named after one of Rajendra I's titles.
+The same inscription identifies structural parts of the complex, including the adibhumi (ground floor), Kilaisopana (eastern portico), and a royal seat named Mavali vanadhirajan.
+These references indicate that the palace was multi-storied structure.
+In an inscription dated to the 49^{th} regnal year of Kulothunga I (1119 CE), reference is made to Gangaikondacholamaligai at this site.
+This suggests that the complex contained more than one royal building, each bearing its own name.